 Here are some tips for what to expect from marijuana industry proponents and how to prepare to protect nonsmokers’ rights:

 If a state legalizes marijuana use, state and local smokefree laws should define smoking to include the smoking of marijuana as well as the use of electronic smoking devices.
 If a smokefree law does not prohibit the use of electronic smoking devices in smokefree spaces, this means that marijuana vaping is, by default, allowed in workplaces, bars, restaurants, and other public venues unless prohibited by an individual business policy.
-If not specifically prohibited, everyone else in the building has to breathe the smoke.
+Thus, if not specifically prohibited, everyone else in the building has to breathe the smoke.
 Nonsmokers should not have to breathe other people’s secondhand marijuana smoke or vaped aerosol in smokefree spaces like workplaces, public places, and apartment buildings.
-Contact ANR for sample policy language.

-2. Social clubs and Semi-enclosed areas
+2. Smoking lounges and semi-enclosed areas

 People should not have to breathe smoke of any kind while at work or when in public places.